-Through these funds, Houston primarily intends to address unmet housing needs with approximately 90 percent of funds addressing unmet needs directly related to housing.
-Using available data and input from stakeholders and residents, the City has developed the following housing programs: Homeowner Assistance Program, Single Family Development Program, Multifamily Rental Program, Small Rental Program, Homebuyer Assistance Program, and Buyout Program.
+Through these funds, the GLO intends to address unmet housing needs with approximately 96 percent of funds addressing unmet needs directly related to housing.
+Using available data and input from stakeholders and residents, the GLO will run the following housing programs: a Homeowner Assistance Program and a Rental Program.
 The programs will address the long-term recovery of housing in Houston as efficiently as possible.